 Why is my coloured concrete inconsistent (patchy)?

-Patchiness is most likely the drying of concrete.
+Patchiness is most likely the inconsistent curing of concrete.
 However, concrete is a natural product and will always have different variations of your chosen colour.
-If you are looking for a consistent colour to your concrete, there are concrete paints available that will give you the desired finish.
+If you are looking for a consistent colour for your concrete, there are options available that will give you the desired finish.